Ravensthorpe and Coton Parish Council. Agendas & Minutes

 NOTICE OF CASUAL VACANCIES RAVENSTHORPE WARD AND COTON WARD

-Following the recent Councillor election process, Ravensthorpe is now looking to fill two Parish Councillor vacancies.
-One for Ravensthorpe and one for Coton.
+Following the recent co-option of two councillors, Ravensthorpe is now looking to fill one Parish Councillor vacancy.

-Anyone interested in being co-opted to the Council to fill these vacancies is invited to apply in writing by providing their full contact details and a brief resume as to why they are interested in becoming a Councillor to the Parish Clerk - preferably by email email@example.com.
+Anyone interested in being co-opted to the Council to fill this vacancy is invited to apply in writing by providing their full contact details and a brief resume as to why they are interested in becoming a Councillor to the Parish Clerk - preferably by email email@example.com.

 Role of the Parish Council